 - Propane heaters are not allowed inside/under tents or canopies

 - Propane heaters must always be outside tents or canopies and kept 3 feet from combustible materials

 - Heating devices must be listed for the application and used in accordance with applicable Code and Standards

 - Fire Marshal will inspect heating devices in tents and canopies of all sizes

-- Extension cords must be protected by a Ground Fault Circuit Interrupter and covered in compliance with American with Disabilities Act (ADA)
+- Extension cords must be protected by a Ground Fault Circuit Interrupter and covered in compliance with the American with Disabilities Act (ADA)

-- Heating equipment shall be unplugged or disconnected for overnight storage, and employees shall be trained in proper installation of fuel tanks and in detecting leaks
+- Heating equipment shall be unplugged or disconnected for overnight storage, and employees shall be trained in the proper installation of fuel tanks and in detecting leaks

 - Heating devices must keep away from combustible materials, such as tents, at all times